-With Franklin County's lowest-priced homes receiving assessments at nearly three times the rate of the county's wealthiest properties, relative to their market value, assessment procedures in the area have historically produced significant regressivity.
-While these local levels are roughly comparable to what can be found in many of America's largest metros, such regressivity still creates significant disparities among the county's homeowners.
-Unlike the majority of communities evaluated by the Center, however, Franklin County has seen substantial improvement in both the accuracy and equity of assessment procedures in recent years.
-The degree to which the region has been able to reduce both of all measures of uniformity and regressivity discussed here, was in fact anomalous among the communities we reviewed.
-In fact, no other community was able to achieve such a reduction during the same period of time.
-The more than \$440 million in under-assessed property value produced by remaining regressivity, however, suggests there is still plenty of room for improvement.
+With Marion County's lowest-priced homes receiving assessments at nearly twice the rate of the county's wealthiest properties, relative to their market value, assessment procedures in the area produce significant regressivity.
+While these local levels are better than what can be found in many of America's largest metros, such regressivity still creates significant disparities among the county's homeowners.
+For nearly the entire period of review, Marion County has remained well beyond acceptable levels of regressivity, by nearly any measure.
+Importantly though, the county has been improving in recent years, having brought industry-standard measures of regressivity largely within acceptable levels.
+The nearly \$300 million in over-assessed property value produced by this remaining regressivity among the region's bottom 90% of properties, however, suggests there is still plenty of room for improvement.